by D.S. Wynne and Doc Quantum

 For a moment, Princess Celia thought that time seemed to stand still.
 Suddenly, though, a huge lightning bolt struck the girl.
 All around her, the room was blanketed by the flash of the lightning bolt.
 At the same time, Celia could feel herself changing, somehow, as if she was getting a major adrenaline rush.
 Finally, the lighting subsided.
 Once Celia’s eyes had readjusted themselves, she realized that her clothing had changed.

 Xyleena took out her magic mirror and expanded it to a length and width that was big enough for Celia to take a good look at herself.
 What she saw shocked her.
 She still wore her short-length white tunic, but it now had a gold sash around the waist and a gold lightning bolt emblazoned on her chest.
 Celia also saw that she possessed very stylized golden gauntlets, a short cape, and Grecian-style yellow sandals.
 Even her hair was different, now slick back and tied in a waist-length pigtail.

 “This is the Power of Shazam,” began the sorceress.
 “You have been one of a very few to be chosen to wield this power by the gods as their champion in the name of justice and righteousness.
 You are to right wrongs and crush evil wherever you find it.”

 “Don’t worry,” Lysippe interjected.
 “You’ll do fine.
 You have your family and friends to help you to prepare for this role.”

 Stepping closer, the queen placed her hands on the girl’s shoulders.
 “I know this is a bit much right now, but you must trust my wisdom in this matter.
 Drusilla’s death will help you to prevent future occurrences such as the tragedy that has befallen our sisters.”

-Celia could only wonder if even given the opportunity to right wrongs would do away the pain she was feeling right at that moment.
+Celia could only wonder if even being given the opportunity to right wrongs could do away the pain she was feeling right at that moment.